-A TPS sensor may fail at once or gradually and will require to be replaced in either case.
+A TPS sensor may fail at once or gradually and will need to be replaced in either case.
 A car’s fuel economy can drastically be affected as a result, and it could even prove to be hazardous to drive a car with a failing throttle position sensor.
-It can be extremely dangerous to drive with a failing TPS sensor as, under certain circumstances when you need to take over another car or maybe a truck promptly and you realize your car isn’t responding as quickly or not at all when you press the gas pedal.
+It can be extremely dangerous to drive with a failing TPS sensor as, under certain circumstances, you may need to overtake another car or maybe a truck promptly and the car will not respond as quickly or not at all when you press the gas pedal.

 Position Sensor Testing & Solutions

 Modern cars are equipped with safety measures and backup systems along with sensors and computers because electrical components can often go bad all of a sudden.
-Vehicle manufacturers have come with a safety measure which is called ‘Limp’ mode, in case any of such sensors go bad.
-The Limp mode is automatically engaged when the car’s computer detects a sensor failure or unwanted reading levels.
+Vehicle manufacturers have brought in a safety measure which is called ‘Limp’ mode, in case any of such sensors going bad.
+The limp mode is automatically engaged when the car’s computer detects a sensor failure or unwanted reading levels.
 This mode allows the driver to at least be able to safely get off the highway or busy road and pull over to avoid any mishap that might be imminent due to the unusual behavior of any of the sensors in the car.

 Pull over and switch the engine off

 If you experience any of these symptoms with your car, you should get off the highway as soon as you can because malfunctioning computers can do things you don’t want them to do and in case of a vehicle, that could prove to be extremely dangerous.